-The department has a circulation list for emailing information or queries to all members of the department; if you need to use this please send your message to Daniel Long in the first instance.
+The department has a circulation list for emailing information or queries to all members of the department; if you need to use this please send your message to Daniel Long or Tim Jones in the first instance.
 There is also a weekly email newsletter that contains useful information about department matters.